cloudmatrix/esky/README.txt

 The main interface is the 'Esky' class, which represents a frozen app.
-An Esky must be given the path to the top-level directory of the frozen app, and a "VersionFinder" object that it will use to search for updates.
+An Esky must be given the path to the top-level directory of the frozen app, and a 'VersionFinder' object that it will use to search for updates.
 Typical usage for an app automatically updating itself would look something like this:

     if hasattr(sys,"frozen"):